 Legal market overview

 The sheer size and jurisdictional nature of the Canadian legal system makes for a very disparate legal environment.
-The largest legal centre is Toronto in the province of Ontario, which remains the key base for corporate deals.
-Calgary’s position as a leader in the oil and gas industry makes Alberta the province of choice for energy firms, and British Columbia’s economy is also resource-dominated – mainly forestry but mining is also becoming increasingly important.
+The largest legal centre is Toronto, in the province of Ontario, which remains the key base for corporate deals.
+Alberta is synonymous with Canada’s oil and gas industry – notably housing the Athabasca oil sands – and thus Calgary remains a hub for energy work.
+British Columbia is also a major province for natural resources work, with forestry and mining key sectors.
 French-speaking Quebec, which operates under a civil code separate to the rest of Canada’s common law system, is a very distinct legal market.